Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

 \subsection{Robust Satisfiability}

 Even though differential equations such as $\dot{x}=x$ (in our notation: $\forall t\;.\; \SApp{\dot{X}}{t}=\SApp{X}{t}$) are ubiquitous in mathematics, they are highly idealized objects: In practice, no real physical system will satisfy such an equation precisely, and concrete differential equations can only be used in applications after introducing many simplifying assumptions that are part of the daily bread of practical engineering.
 However, this also makes it necessary for engineers to assess the consequences of such simplifications.
-Despite the existence of powerful deductive verification techniques~\cite{Platzer:18,Foster:21}, in practice, differential equations are still solved by algorithms~\cite{Hairer:87} that produce approximation errors both due to discretization and due to floating point computation.
+Despite the existence of powerful deductive verification techniques~\cite{Platzer:18,Foster:21} and conservative approximation techniques based on interval arithmetic~\cite{Moore:09,Zgliczynski:02}, in practice, differential equations are still solved by algorithms that produce approximation errors both due to discretization and due to floating point computation.
 The reliability of the whole process depends essentially on the fact that the error made by the solver does not dominate the error made by simplifying assumptions.
+This is a major complication, reliable error analysis of numerical algorithms being a sophisticated extensive research area on its own~\cite{Hairer:87,Suli:03}.

-This is a major complication, that could be avoided if solvers could conservatively bound the produced errors.
+Such complications could be avoided if solvers could conservatively bound the produced errors.
 For the concrete example $\dot{x}=x$, it would be very useful, if a solver could---instead of solving the differential equation approximately---guarantee the solution of $x-\epsilon\leq\dot{x}\leq x+\epsilon$ within a compact set, for a small constant $\epsilon>0$.
 In this section, we will formally characterize such situations and show that in such cases, a formally correct satisfiability check is not only possible, but that we can even guarantee its success.

 For being able to measure the distance between variable assignments, we will adjoin metrics to the set of variable assignments $\VarAss$, making the pair $(\VarAss, d)$ a metric space.
 These metrics will be parametric in a family of compact sets $K_n\subseteq\mathbb{R}^n,n\in\mathbb{N}$ which we will call \emph{domain of interest}.
 We will denote this dependence on the domain of interest by an index, writing $d_K$ for the metric associated to domain of interest $K$.
 We will call such a metric on $\VarAss$ a \emph{variable assignment metric}.